bosborne/nyackcommunitygarden/_posts/2020-1-25-2019-about-the-squash-borer.md

 *Practice rotation to minimize this issue by planting cucurbits in different areas of your garden (if possible) or alternate seasons when you grow cucurbits.*

+Here's the same advice, from [Managing Squash Vine Borers in New Hampshire](/pdf/Managing Squash Vine Borers in New Hampshire.pdf):

+*Rotation can help reduce problems with this pest.
+Moving cucurbits to different fields year-to-year can reduce problems, especially if the fields are far apart.
+In a backyard situation, the space is so small, moving the crop a few feet doesn’t help prevent damage next year.
+One option is to skip a year: don’t grow any (susceptible types of ) squash or pumpkins next year if you had significant damage this year.
+If your neighbor grows them just a few feet away, that defeats the purpose of this technique.*

 This method works, this is what an organic farmer would do.
 For example, they might have 2 separate fields, and plant summer squash in one of them in alternate years.